Xilinx/Vitis-AI-Tutorials/Design_Tutorials/08-tf2_flow/README.md

 (vitis-ai-tensorflow2) Vitis-AI /workspace > python -u quantize.py --evaluate 2>&1 | tee quantize.log
 ```

-The Xilinx DPU family of ML accelerators execute models and networks that have their parameters in integer format so we must convert the trained, floating-point checkpoint into a fixed-point integer checkpoint - this process is known as quantization.
+The Xilinx DPU family of ML accelerators execute CNN models that have their parameters in integer format so we must convert the trained, floating-point checkpoint into a fixed-point integer checkpoint - this process is known as quantization.

 The `quantize.py` script will do the following: